darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Linear least squares** is **convex** because it's a **quadratic function** with **positive semidefinite Hessian**.

-**21. True/False: It is possible to apply gradient descent method on linear least squares loss.**
+**Problem 21.
+True/False: It is possible to apply gradient descent method on linear least squares loss.**
 *   (a) True
 *   (b) False